blackradley/heathmynd/README.md

-# Project: Heathmynd - Museum Mapping
+# Project: Heathmynd - Culture Mapping

 The museum data (including name and location) is gathered from Wikipedia Data is held in a Google Fusion table or KML file and displayed on a Google